hathitrust/hathitrust_catalog_indexer/README.md

     stuff is all defined.
 * [`readers/`](readers/) have a variety of files that contain nothing but traject settings that specify what reader to use.
-We use newline-delimited-marc (`ndj`) but others are available for running test files.
+We use newline-delimited-marc (`jsonl`) but others are available for running test files.
 * [`writers/`](writers/), similarly, has files with traject settings for different writers.
 This might involve pushing the resulting documents